BitskiCo/bitski-unity/lib/README.md

 # Libries
-We can't ship the UnityEngine.dll so jyst symlink it here before you build.

-We also need Nethereum and a special Newtonsoft.Json.dll from https://github.com/Nethereum/Nethereum/releases.
-Grab the `net461dllsAOT.zip` version.
+We need Nethereum and a special Newtonsoft.Json.dll from https://github.com/Nethereum/Nethereum/releases.
+Grab the zip files and place all the folders here in the lib directory.